AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 >[!NOTE]
 >We are excited to announce the GA rollout (Link to Release Notes) for client-side collection enabled via Real Use Monitoring service measurement.
 With the GA rollout, Adobe will start monitoring client-side traffic for it's customers automatically and there is no customer set up required.
 You can learn more by consulting the documentation in [this article](Update link).

-## Understanding Cloud Service Content Requests {#understaind-cloud-service-content-requests}
+## Understanding Cloud Service Content Requests {#understaing-cloud-service-content-requests}

 Content requests are automatically collected server-side at the edge of Adobe Experience Manager as a Cloud Service, via automated analysis of the log files originating from the AEM as a Cloud Service CDN.
-This is done by isolating the requests returning HTML `(text/html)` or JSON `(application/json)` content from the CDN, and based on several inclusion and exclusion rules detailed below.
+This is done by isolating the requests returning HTML `(text/html)` or JSON `(application /Json)` content from the CDN, and based on several inclusion and exclusion rules detailed below.
 A content request occurs independently from the returned content being served from the CDN caches or the content going back to the origin of the CDN (AEM's dispatchers).

 The Real Use Monitoring service , the client-side collection, offers a more precise reflection of user interactions, ensuring a reliable measure of website engagement.
 This gives customers advanced insights into their page traffic and performance.
 While this is beneficial for both customers who use either the Adobe managed CDN or a non-Adobe managed CDN.
 In addition, automatic traffic reporting can now be enabled for customers using a non-Adobe managed CDN, thus removing the need to share any traffic reports with Adobe.